wallarm/product-documentation/docs/latest/admin-en/installation-docker-en.md

 # Running Docker NGINX‑based Image

-The Wallarm NGINX-based filtering node can be deployed as a Docker container.
-The Docker container is fat and contains all subsystems of the filtering node.
+The Wallarm NGINX-based filtering node can be deployed using a [Docker image](https://hub.docker.com/r/wallarm/node).
+This node supports both x86_64 and ARM64 processor operating systems, which are automatically identified during installation.
+This article provides guidance on how to run the node from the Docker image.

-The functionality of the filtering node installed inside the Docker container is completely identical to the functionality of the other deployment options.

---8<-- "../include/waf/installation/info-about-nginx-version-in-docker-container.md"

 ## Use cases